National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 And when the Birds won, and broadcaster Chuck Thompson yelled out his signature “Ain’t the beer cold?!” over the roar of applause.
 Well, as Sun sports columnist Peter Schmuck once put it, “There wasn’t a fan within earshot who couldn’t feel that icy tang in the back of his throat.”

 But there was a time not that long ago when you couldn’t find a drop of Boh at Camden Yards.
 Sure, across the way at Pickles Pub, orange-and-black tallboys were omnipresent.
 And yet inside the hallowed walls of The Yard, the beer slowly but surely disappeared in 2016.
-It turned out that the Orioles had gotten pissed off at Pabst, alleging that the Natty Boh parent company had been using the team’s trademark without permission, which the then-Los Angeles-based brewers protested with a full-page ad in The Sun.
+It turned out that the Orioles had gotten pissed off at Pabst, alleging that the Natty Boh parent company was using the team’s trademark without permission, which the then-Los Angeles-based brewer protested with a full-page ad in The Sun.

 Not everyone wanted Boh back, though.
 “It is bullshit,” wrote Brandon Weigel in the City Paper at the time.
 “Sorry, Mr. Boh, but you lost the right to call Baltimore your home when you stopped brewing your beer here,” before adding the ultimate insult, by referencing another once-hometown favorite that notoriously snuck out of town in the middle of the night: “Y’all are the Baltimore Colts of local beers.”

-The same was true at the brewery.
+And the same was true at the brewery.
 “Jerry Hoffberger was the best boss ever,” recalls Gundlach wistfully from atop Natty Boh Tower.
 “He just treated people right.”

 Cans, drafts, and caps at Mt.
 Royal Tavern, Nacho Mama’s, and Max’s; Boh Tower; and National Premium at Wells.